 I haven’t given birth or experienced the sleepless nights or colicky fits of a newborn, but I have attended Kindergarten graduation, given a standing ovation at her first dance recital, celebrated four of her eight birthdays with her, and cheered her on as her softball dugout mom.

 I’m not here to spread animosity.
-I think my MIL is a wonderful woman that never meant to hurt me with her words.
-But I know she’s not alone.
-There are millions of people in the world that would agree with her assertion that I am not a mother, so I’m here to share the realities of stepparenting to all that are unfamiliar and uninformed.
+I wholeheartedly believe the people who say these things never meant to hurt me with their words.
+But still there are millions of people in the world that would agree I am not a mother, so I’m here to share the realities of stepparenting to all that are unfamiliar and uninformed.

 A mother’s relationship is not defined by DNA, but by love instead.

 Biological mothers and stepmothers are different sides of the same coin, both providing endless love and support to the child.
 The reality of stepparenting is that it is not a glorious job, but you do it because you love the child and her father.
 Here are seven harsh realities you should know before signing up for the job.

 7 Harsh Realities of Stepparenting